Skip to main content

 Overview

 Custom PHP apps can be hosted on Cloudron using the LAMP app.
-This app provides the PHP code access to a single MySQL database.
-The LAMP app cannot create another database because of Cloudron's isolation and sandboxing practices.
-In this guide, we will see how to create a custom LAMP app that can use multiple MySQL databases.
+This app provides PHP code access to a single MySQL database.
+Cloudron's isolation and sandboxing practices prevent the LAMP app from creating additional databases.

 Prerequisites